lmcrist19/intro_designette/README.md

 ### Programming Component

 The programming component of the project involves the understanding of Linux/Ubuntu, ROS, and Python.
 The focal point of this repository will be this portion of the Designette.
+Reach out to the current IGVC team when you have questions.
 Below outlines the directories:

 #### /programming